Kadeemking/Module-11-Challenge/README.md

-# Express.js Note Taker
+# Express.js Note Taker Application

 ## Description

-For this project i am developing the back end functionality for a note take with an established front end design.
-Creating this application helped me gain more experience with using render to deploy applications.
+This project required me to build the back-end functionality for a fully designed front-end note-taking application.
+The application allows users to create, view, and delete notes, improving productivity and organization.

+In this project:

+- I used server-side logic using Node.js and the Express.js framework to handle routing, file management, and API functionality.

+- I deployed the application using Render, gaining hands-on experience with modern deployment workflows.

+- I used RESTful API routes to handle GET, POST, and DELETE requests for note management.

+This project helped me gain a deeper understanding of server-side development, deployment processes, and creating scalable, user-friendly applications.

 ## Table of Contents